d-feller/dotfiles/README.md

 # My Dotfiles
 ![image](https://user-images.githubusercontent.com/14861458/42138180-0742d082-7d47-11e8-8f46-32063c9148f9.png)
 This repository is mainly for own use.
 Copy with care.
+The zsh theme is "robbyrussell" with the "base16-tomorrow-night" color theme.

 ## Intallation: